heuperman/BGJJ-Image-Grabber/README.md

 - click 'Load unpacked'
 - select the BGJJ-Image-Grabber folder
 - visit a webpage
-- open the console by pressing command + option + j
 - press the BGJJ Image Grabber button on the top right of your browser
+- in the new tab, open the console by pressing command + option + j

 You will now see a list of links to all the images on the page in your console.
 From here you can click through and download images.